Shane32/GraphQL.AspNetCore3/README.md

 services.AddHostApplicationLifetime();
 ```

-You will need to also to reference a serializer package; either `GraphQL.NewtonsoftJson`
+You will also need to reference a serializer package such as `GraphQL.NewtonsoftJson`
-or `GraphQL.SystemTextJson`.
+or `GraphQL.SystemTextJson`, as `GraphQL.SystemTextJson` is not included in this case.

 Besides that requirement, all features are supported in exactly the same manner as
 when using ASP.NET Core 3.1+.
 You may find differences in the ASP.NET Core runtime,